 Check out her free course to learn more about transcription as a work-from-home job.

 As long as you’ve got a good grasp of English grammar, you can be a proofreader from home, even as a beginner.
 As a proofreader, you’ll double-check things like articles, books, and transcripts to make sure there are no errors.

 You don’t need to have experience to succeed in this job, but you do need to have a keen eye and a solid understanding of the English language.

 According to Glassdoor, proofreaders average nearly $45,000 per year.
 That’s great news for beginners who want to make money from home.

-Check out the Proofreading Academy training to learn how you can get started with this beginner job.
+Check out the Knowadays training to learn how you can get started with this beginner job.